 - E-9: Chief Master Sergeant (CMSgt) – “Chief” for short

-Officer training will eventually teach you everything you need to know about Air Force rank structure.
-However, if you're a civilian applying for a UPT spot that has never been exposed to the customs and courtesies of military life, understanding these basics may be what sets you apart from your competition in the interview process.
+Officer training will eventually teach you everything you need to know about Air Force rank structure and officer career progression.
+However, if you’re a civilian applying for a UPT spot that has never been exposed to the customs and courtesies of military life, understanding these basics may be what sets you apart from your competition in the interview process.